Jamil Kabbaj Renou

 Of course, employees who are unwell need support as they perform or return to their duties.
 HR can help by creating accommodation policies and ensuring managers are trained on supervision of known or invisible conditions, including promoting anti-stigma team dynamics and communication.

-Taken together with a focus on prevention, cost-sharing measures will help employers ensure their programs remain affordable — both at an organizational level and for their employees.
+Taken together with a focus on prevention, cost-sharing measures will help employers ensure their programs remain affordable — both at an organisational level and for their employees.

 1 Trend rates for 2023 and 2024 are prospective.
 Unweighted global averages used.
 Data were gathered in August from 223 insurers, with medical trend rates submitted by insurers validated by our local teams using their own internal book-of-business data, country-specific insurer surveys and subjective assessments.
 Please note that the United States was not included in this research.
 For more information on the rates in the US, refer to this year’s National Survey of Employer-Sponsored Health Plans.